 There is a really great house not far from me, last summer it came onto the market, priced high at it is large and in a great location.
 It was neat and tidy and oh so dated, it actually had shag pile carpet in a couple of rooms, I know this as I went to the open house.
 After being on the market for two months it was discounted by $10.000!

-I recently heard that a young couple with a child had bought the house and are currently renovating.
+I recently heard that a young couple with a child had bought the house and have renovated.